The rise of community repair: data from the Open Repair Alliance

 Open Repair Alliance

-The data: What do people repair?
+The data: What gets repaired?

 Open Repair Alliance